Published 21 Oct 2022

 Aviation checklists are traditionally printed in paper-based cardboard or laminated card which are inconvenient when an interruption comes in.
 Keeping a finger on a particular item on the list is burdensome for aircraft crews that may lead to repetitive checks.
-Avoid this hassle with iAuditor by SafetyCulture, a digital inspection app that has helped aviation and transportation companies efficiently perform aircraft inspections.
+Avoid this hassle with SafetyCulture (formerly iAuditor), a digital inspection app that has helped aviation and transportation companies efficiently perform aircraft inspections.
 An aviation maintenance software is a tool that allows you to conduct smart and efficient maintenance checks for better aircraft performance.
 Prevent mechanical failures by tracking and conducting regular aircraft inspections.
 Below are iAuditor features that can help improve aircraft safety:

 - Create smart checklists